 Can a five-star resort compete with the real Greece?
-Indie traveller Jason Wilkins loathes luxury but a 50something newish romance meant towing the line and buying a decent pair of trousers to discover luxury Greece.
+Indie traveller Jason Wilkins loathes luxury but a 50something newish romance meant towing the line and buying a decent pair of trousers to discover luxury Greece, for more information headover to this page.

 I’m looking out onto sandy Skafidia, one of the best beaches in Greece’s Peloponnese peninsula.
 When I finish this beer, there’s another one if I want it, and the wine too is free flowing.
 We’ve been at the five-star Aldermar Olympia for half an hour and though I’m not sold on the idea of resorts, I’m at least confident it won’t be a bad week.
 To say I don’t like resorts is an understatement.
 The bay stretches out in both directions surrounded by wilderness, olives trees and vineyards, not a skyscraper or ugly block in sight.
 And I won’t be paying deluxe prices for alcohol because all-inclusive means exactly that.